Republicans warn Biden: The next debt limit increase won’t be so easy

 In a statement Sunday — one of several the former president issued on the same theme — he said the Senate GOP leader “didn’t have the guts to play the Debt Ceiling card, which would have given the Republicans a complete victory on virtually everything.”

 Republicans are broadly confident that they will be in a better position to bargain come 2023, when they believe they will have a House majority and perhaps a Senate majority, too.
-Biden’s dismal approval ratings, generic ballot congressional polling, advantageous redistricting maps, a spate of Democratic member retirements and the historical head winds faced by the president’s party are all pointing to significant GOP gains in the midterms.
+Biden’s dismal approval ratings, generic-ballot congressional polling, advantageous redistricting maps, a spate of Democratic retirements and the historical head winds faced by the president’s party are all pointing to significant GOP gains in the midterms.

-Meanwhile, many Republicans believe their party is primed to make budgetary issues a centerpiece of their assault on Biden and congressional Democrats in the coming years — even after playing a key role in adding to yearly budget deficits under former president Donald Trump.
-Congressional scorekeepers estimated the GOP’s 2017 tax cuts added nearly $2 trillion in deficits, while bipartisan covid relief packages represented another roughly $7 trillion in borrowing.
+Meanwhile, many Republicans believe that their party is primed to make budgetary issues a centerpiece of their assault on Biden and congressional Democrats in the coming years — even after playing a key role in adding to yearly budget deficits under Trump.
+Congressional scorekeepers estimated that the GOP’s 2017 tax cuts added nearly $2 trillion in deficits, while bipartisan coronavirus relief packages represented an additional $7 trillion or so in borrowing.

-That record has not stopped Republicans from slamming Democrats for profligacy in recent months, blaming Biden’s $1.9 trillion American Rescue Plan for the nation’s spiraling inflation and warning that the follow-on legislation known as Build Back Better could only exacerbate the problem despite Democrats’ vows that the package will be offset with tax hikes and budget savings.
+That record has not stopped Republicans from slamming Democrats for profligacy in recent months, blaming Biden’s $1.9 trillion American Rescue Plan for the nation’s spiraling inflation and warning that the follow-on legislation, known as Build Back Better, could only exacerbate the problem despite Democrats’ vows that the package will be offset with tax increases and budget savings.

 While many Republicans are careful to keep their broadsides focused on higher inflation, many are happy to return to decade-old talking points about a runaway national debt and calamitous long-term consequences for the nation.

-“I would hope that what we would want is the debt ceiling was designed to do, and that’s actually change the trajectory of where we are with debt and deficit,” said Sen. James Lankford (R-Okla.), who was among the historic class of House conservatives elected in 2010 that prompted the showdown a decade ago.
+“I would hope that what we would want is [what] the debt ceiling was designed to do, and that’s actually change the trajectory of where we are with debt and deficit,” said Sen. James Lankford (R-Okla.), who was among the historic class of House conservatives elected in 2010 that prompted the showdown a decade ago.
 “If we’re not going to even discuss the trajectory of all this additional spending and additional debt piling up, why do we have it?”

 Economists increasingly say it’s acceptable for the U.S. to take on more debt — for the right reasons

-The conversation about a future fiscal confrontation is complicated by the last one: Republicans hoped the 2011 showdown would force a long-term readjustment to the federal fiscal outlook, encompassing trims to both the discretionary spending that Congress routinely appropriates and the more-expensive entitlement programs such as Medicare and Medicaid that largely grow on autopilot.
+The conversation about a future fiscal confrontation is complicated by the last one: Republicans hoped that the 2011 showdown would force a long-term readjustment of the federal fiscal outlook, encompassing trims to both the discretionary spending that Congress routinely appropriates and the more-expensive entitlement programs such as Medicare and Medicaid that largely grow on autopilot.

 The Budget Control Act created a “supercommittee” to hash out a grand bipartisan agreement, using the threat of drastic across-the-board spending cuts to force a deal.
 But months of negotiations ended in stalemate, with Republicans holding firm against tax hikes and Democrats holding the line against benefit cuts.